How to Build High-Converting Landing Pages [With Examples]

 The elements you use on a landing page will help people overcome these natural objections to taking action.
 The way these elements are ordered on the page will determine your conversion rate.

-There are some standard copywriting formulas and landing page designs that you need to acquaint yourself with if you want to see an uptick in your landing page conversion rate.
+There are some standard formulas for landing page copy that you need to acquaint yourself with if you want to create a high-converting landing page.
 These include:

 - Attention, Interest, Desire, Action (AIDA)

 - Problem, Agitate, Solve

 - Picture, Promise, Prove, Push (PPPP)